 Fire Science Technical Certificate

-For more information, contact the Health Sciences division at 615-230-3330.
+For more information, visit the Fire Science webpage or contact the Health Sciences division at 615-230-3330.

 This technical certificate program is designed to prepare students in practical firefighting operations and fire service management.
 The emphasis in the curriculum is on history and theory, used when appropriate, to assist firefighters to cope with current problems in the field.